belese/PrusaSlicer-magma250/README.md

 ## Installation
 Donwload [ 3DOnline.zip ]( https://raw.githubusercontent.com/belese/PrusaSlicer-magma250/master/3DOnline.zip ) and unzip it the **vendor** folder of PrusaSlicer "Data directory"

+3DOnline.ini must be in the root of vendor directory.

 Restart PrusaSlicer and 3DOnline is now available in other constructors when adding printers

 alpha and beta version of PrusaSlicer has different Data Directory